Particular/docs.particular.net/nservicebus/messaging/routing-extensibility_content_core_[6,).partial.md

 ## Message distribution

 Every message is always delivered to a single physical instance of the logical endpoint.
-When scaling out an endpoint with a bus transport ({include:transports-bus}) there are multiple instances of a single logical endpoint registered in the routing system.
+When scaling out an endpoint with a [bus transport](/nservicebus/transports/#types-of-transports-bus-transports) there are multiple instances of a single logical endpoint registered in the routing system.
 Each outgoing message has to undergo the distribution process to determine which instance is going to receive this particular message.
 By default a round-robin algorithm is used to determine the destination.
 Routing extensions can override this behavior by registering a custom `DistributionStrategy` for a given destination endpoint.

 snippet:RoutingExtensibility-Distribution